LNER Class V2: Withdrawal

 All 184 V2s were withdrawn from stock between February 1962 and December 1966.
 The last ones in service were No. 60831 and No. 60836 had the distinction of being Gresley's last big engines to be in service.
 No. 60831 and No. 60836 were withdrawn on 6 December 1966 and 31 December 1966 respectively.
 Both of them were scrapped the following year.
 The surviving V2 no 4771/60800 Green Arrow was withdrawn in August 1962 from Kings Cross shed.

 Preservation

-One Class V2 survives.
-The first of the class 4771 Green Arrow has been preserved as part of the National Collection, and was in use on preserved lines around Britain.
+One Class V2 survives, the first of the class to be constructed: 4771 Green Arrow.
+Green Arrow is preserved as part of the National Collection, and as such can be seen in use on preserved lines around Britain.

 On 1 April 2008, it suffered a boiler failure on the North Yorkshire Moors Railway and has since been a static exhibit at the National Railway Museum.
-Its boiler repairs have been determined as achievable, however the NRM are not currently willing to meet the cost involved in replacing the 'monobloc' cylinder casting.
-A crack in this means the casting now needs to be replaced before the locomotive can work again.
-It is unfortunate that 60800 was not one of the V2 class that were modified to incorporate separate cylinder blocks, when a lot of the class were modified in the 1940s and 1950s.
+Its boiler repairs have been deemed achievable, however, the National Railway Museum are not currently willing to meet the cost involved in restoring the locomotive to working condition.